 You can handhold at lower shutter speeds

-Once you get used to holding your vertical camera underneath you will actually find that not only does no one realise you are using a camera but it is actually much faster to get the shot, you can handhold at lower shutter speeds AND it is much more comfortable to hold in position as you work a scene.
+Once you get used to holding your vertical camera underneath you will actually find that not only does no-one realise you are using a camera but it is actually much faster to get the shot, you can handhold at lower shutter speeds AND it is much more comfortable to hold in position as you work a scene, resulting in more frames.

 I can't recommend this technique enough.
 Do it.
 It will change your photography and you will look like you know what you are doing rather than looking like a chimp scratching.